Video-Nomad/gs-curvetools-docs/docs/source/utility.rst

 **Control Curve** is a special deformer created to control multiple curves at the same time.

-Select multiple curves and click on Control Curve button.
+Select multiple curves and click on the Control Curve button.
 A new curve will be generated in the middle of the selected curves.
-Deforming this curve will also deform any bound curve.
+Deforming this curve will also deform any bound curves.

 .. image:: images/buttons/apply.png
   :width: 80px

-To Apply the deformer, simply select the Control Curve and click **Apply** button.
+To apply the deformer, simply select the Control Curve and click the **Apply** button.

-..
-Note:: There might be some warnings during the creation of the Control Curve like "No points were weighted to the wrap".
+.. note:: There might be some warnings during the creation of the Control Curve like "No points were weighted to the wrap".
 Ignore them.

 .. important:: Control Curve is a temporary deformer (like Maya's Lattice, Twist etc.) and should be used to quickly change the shape of multiple selected curves, but it should not be used as a permanent controller for those curves.
 If you need to control multiple curves on a permanent basis, refer to :ref:`bind-unbind`.